Morphylus/unity_ros_teleoperation/docs/build.md

 # Setup
 In order to push the app, you first need to install the CLI from the [Oculus Platform Utility](https://developers.meta.com/horizon/resources/publish-reference-platform-command-line-utility/#download-and-install-the-utility) page, or on linux use the one in the root repo.

+Then update the Bundle Version Code in the Player settings > Publishing Settings > Bundle Version Code.
+This should be incremented with every build you want to push to the channels with the least significant digit being the patch version.
+For example, if the current version is 0.0.94, patch 2, the next build should have a Bundle Version Code of 952.

 Next build the apk locally (ensure Remove Internet Permission is unchecked!) and sign it with the keystore at the root of the repo, `user.keystore`.
 Use `main` for the alias and `rslteleopproject` for the password.

 Then you can use the script `./upload_build` to upload the app to the desired channel.